We use cookies for statistical purposes.

 90 days for highly qualified worker applications to 4 months for employed workers.

-Validity of temporary residence permit1-3 years, depending on the type of permit, renewable
+Validity of temporary residence permit 1-3 years, depending on the type of permit, renewable

 Time frame for obtaining permanent residence